Nurturing leaders for the benefit of society

 The Rank Fellowship is a network of alumni of the Rank Foundation School Leadership Award.
 The Award was one of the first structured schemes put into place by the charitable trust originally established by Lord Rank.
 It provides financial support so that young people with outstanding leadership potential are able to complete their education.

-Since 1978 over thirteen hundred teenage boys and girls have benefited from financial assistance from the Rank Foundation's School Leadership Award.
+Since 1978 over fourteen hundred teenage boys and girls have benefited from financial assistance from the Rank Foundation's School Leadership Award.
 The Rank Fellowship is open to past and present beneficiaries of the Rank Foundation's Leadership Award (know as "Fellows").
 There are also a number of Honorary Fellows.
 It promotes networking and mutual support among Fellows and encourages them to invest time and effort in voluntary activities, thereby contributing to a better society.